Table of Contents:

 Traditional onshore countries such as the UK and US actually have non-resident formation policies that allow foreign companies to incorporate while being able to remain free from any local taxation.
 Ironically one of the biggest tax havens in the world is not found in the Caribbean but is in the states of Delaware and Wyoming in the United States.

-An offshore company can be used for any purposes similar to a local domestic company such as opening and holding bank accounts, enter into any sort of agreement, transactions as well as start and operate a business.
+An offshore company can be used for any purposes similar to a local domestic company such as opening and holding bank accounts, enter into any sort of lawful agreement, conduct transactions as well as start and operate a business.

 Offshore Companies are often called International Business Companies or IBCs which generally demarcate them from a traditional domestic company.
+Other terms are also used such as non-resident companies and foreign corporations.

 Forming an offshore company provides many advantages no matter what you are looking for, whether its asset protection, privacy, or tax reduction.
 Creating an offshore structure allows you to move your business from a high-tax high regulation jurisdiction to a country where you are able to take advantage of local corporate laws and liberal company regulations.